A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Conclusions

-This article presents a novel framework for the wavelet-based adaptive simulations of turbulent flows in complex, time-dependent geometries on massively parallel computers.
-It is open-source in order to maximize its utility for the scientific community.
-The physical model is based on the original combination of artificial compressibility and volume penalization, which allows for an efficient implementation on fully adaptive grids, yielding both memory- and CPU time compression.
-Through numerical estimations and a series of validation cases, we discussed how the parameters for this model have to be chosen in order to reduce all occurring errors simultaneously while maintaining computational efficiency.
-Our implementation is based on block-structured grids, and the performance data illustrated how the size of these blocks is chosen to yield maximum efficiency.
-We furthermore showed that the performance per grid point and time step is very close to that of the Fourier pseudospectral code \texttt{FLUSI}.
-Because this spectral code relies on the fast Fourier transform, a task for which highly tuned libraries are used, we can conclude that our framework offers excellent performance and can indeed translate the sparsity of the grid into CPU time savings.
+Through numerical estimations and a series of validation cases, we discussed how the parameters for this model have to be chosen in order to simultaneously reduce all occurring errors, {\it i.e.} compressibility, penalization, discretization and thresholding errors, while maintaining computational efficiency.
+We also assessed the impact of the block size on the performance and illustrated how it is chosen to yield maximum efficiency.
+Considering different supercomputers we furthermore showed that the performance per grid point and time step is very similar to that of the previously developed Fourier pseudospectral code \texttt{FLUSI}.
+Because this spectral code relies on the fast Fourier transform, a task for which highly tuned libraries are used, we can conclude that our new framework offers excellent performance and can indeed translate the sparsity of the grid into CPU time savings.